PacktPublishing/Creative-DIY-Microcontroller-Projects-with-TinyGo-and-WebAssembly/README.md

 #### exit status 3221225781

 When tinygo flash returns an error like this:

 > error: failed to flash C:\Users\Enrico\AppData\Local\Temp\tinygo393394635\main.hex: exit status 3221225781

 This is most likely due to a missing .dll file.
 Install this to get the dll you need: https://sourceforge.net/projects/libusb-win32/

+### MacOS

+If you have problems to find out, under which name the Arduino registers on your computer, try the following command:

+> ls /dev | grep usb

+You are going to see an output like:

+> /dev/tty.usbmodem132408

+This is the device you can put in the `--p` flag when using `tinygo flash` command

 ## DataSheets